Apatsi/NLOPT_algorithms/README.md

 # NLOPT_algorithms
-Implementation of steepest descent algorithm from scratch in MATLAB.
+Implementation of the steepest descent algorithm from scratch in MATLAB.

 Goal is to find the local minimum (if it exists) using non-linear algorithms such as Steepest Descent.